Comparison

 Best if you're already using it

 Electron-based.
-Built-in Markdown preview with ⌘⇧V. Not optimized for reading — it's an IDE.
+Built-in Markdown preview with ⌘⇧V. Not optimized for reading.
+It's an IDE.
 Heavy for a 2 KB file, but free and ubiquitous.

 If you read more than you write, use Kite.

-Kite is built around Quick Look — the fastest possible path from file to formatted reading.
+Kite is built around Quick Look, the fastest possible path from file to formatted reading.
 No editor to configure, no vault to set up.
 Spacebar works. $14.99 once.

-Download Kite on the Mac App Store
+Download Kite Free on the Mac App Store